Stylback/stylback.se/prod/README.md

 - the page to serve in case of 404 error (page not found) is `404.html` (located at `/usr/share/nginx/html/404.html`)
 - the web server should not append the port number (`3999`) when handling redirects

 We have also included a `location{}` block for the website root directory (`/`). `autoindex off` disables directory listing (aka "filebrowsing"), `try_files $uri.html $uri $uri/ =404` allows redirects to the real page when a slash is missed in the url (for example, `www.stylback.se/about` redirects to the correct URL `www.stylback.se/about/`).
-If no destination matched the allowed formats inluded in the argument, a 404 error is returned.
+If no destination matched the allowed formats included in the argument, a 404 error is returned.